coastline

 West Side Road, , Death Valley National Park, California

-In addition to the salt flats, Death Valley is home to a number of multicolored badlands, the most famous being Zabriskie Point.
-This erosive, undulating landscape of gullies and mud hills at the edge of the Black Mountains, leads to the white salt flats in the main valley and mountains beyond.
-It is one of Death Valley’s most iconic locations along with the Racetrack Playa, a scenic dry lake filled with polygon-shaped mud cracks.
-The Racetrack is most famous for its mysterious “sailing stones” - rocks found on the playa floor with long trails behind them.
-When the Playa freezes in the winter, a thin layer of ice pushes these rocks across the playa, cutting a furrow in the sediment as they move and inscribing linear "racetrack" imprints.
+In addition to its salt flats, Death Valley features a range of multicolored badlands, with Zabriskie Point being the most famous.
+This erosive landscape of gullies and mud hills at the edge of the Black Mountains leads to the white salt flats of the main valley and the surrounding mountains.
+Zabriskie Point is one of Death Valley’s iconic locations, along with Racetrack Playa, a scenic dry lake known for its polygon-shaped mud cracks.
+The Racetrack is particularly famous for its mysterious “sailing stones”—rocks found on the playa floor with long trails behind them.
+In winter, when the playa freezes, a thin layer of ice can push these rocks across the playa, creating furrows in the sediment and leaving behind linear "racetrack" imprints.

 Zabriskie Point, Death Valley National Park, California